l2iterative/gdb0/gdb_macOS_arm.md

 (target) sudo apt install gdb-multiarch
 ```

-We can then enter GDB as usual.
+We can then enter GDB as usual (using `gdb-multiarch`, not `gdb`).
 To connect to the host, instead of using 127.0.0.1, use 10.0.2.2.
 If the address is different on
 your machine, you can install `net-tools` and look it up through `sudo ifconfig`.

 ```gdb